Shameem12344/todo-compete/README.md

 # Distinctiveness and complexity
-- Todo_Compete has a group feature which is different from anything we did in the social network where people can create and join groups where they can see each other's daily tasks and hold each other accountable.
+Todo_Compete has a group feature which is different from anything we did in the social network where people can create and join groups where they can see each other's daily tasks and hold each other accountable.
+It also has countless other features that seperate it from anything we have done in this course.
 - This app proves its distinct and complex nature through the:
 * grouping feature
 * the leaderboard feature: Which includes both the individual and group leaderboard.